 Two items that we probably don’t think about recycling are textiles and metals.

 Instead of throwing out that old bathmat or itchy sweater, consider taking them to a donation center that specializes in repurposing cloth.
 Many places like Goodwill or your local textile bank in TX can break those items down and sell the fabric for reuse.
-You can also drop them in a Planet Aid Bin in Red Oak to be repurposed as well.
+You can also drop them in a Planet Aid Bin in Dallas to be repurposed as well.